 The NHS Health Checks service has been suspended until further notice.

-No new appointments will be made and all patients with existing appointments will receive a notification of appointment cancellation.
+No new appointments will be made and all patients with existing appointments will have received a notification of appointment cancellation.

 Unfortunately the One You Kent shop in Ashford is now closed to the public and all groups and events have been postponed.